Egyptian faience: Body working technology

 Three methods have been hypothesized to shape the body of faience objects: modeling, moulding and abrasion, the last being used in conjunction with the first two.
-Modeling, scraping and grinding are the techniques most widely used in earlier times, as represented in the material qualities of Predynastic and Protodynastic faience objects.
-Predynastic bead manufacture is essentially a cold technology, more akin to stone working than glass: a general form of faience is modeled, possibly free formed by hand, then holes are drilled to create beads.
+Modeling, scraping and grinding are the techniques most widely believed to have been used in earlier times, as represented in the material qualities of Predynastic and Protodynastic faience objects.
+Predynastic bead manufacture was essentially a cold technology, more akin to stone working than glass with a general form being modeled from faience material, possibly free formed by hand, which would have holes drilled to create beads.

-In the Middle Kingdom, the techniques employed are molding and forming on a core, sometimes in conjunction with intermediate layers between the glaze and the body.
-Marbleized faience, resulting from the working of different colored faience bodies together, so as to produce a uniform adherent body, also appears in this period.
-Towards the end of the Middle Kingdom, incising, inlaying and resisting techniques appear: these were bound to become progressively popular towards the New Kingdom.
-In the New Kingdom, beads, amulets and finger rings are produced by a combination of modeling and molding techniques.
-In this period, sculptural detail is created using inlays of different colored faience or by scraping the body to reveal the white intermediate layer in relief.
+During the Middle Kingdom, common techniques used for faience bead making were molding and forming on a core.
+This period also marked the emergence of marleized faience, which was created from working different colored faience materials together in a way that produced a uniformed final substance with striated color layers.
+Towards the end of the Middle Kingdom, incising, inlaying and resisting techniques came into use and would become progressively more popular towards the beginning of the New Kingdom.

+In the New Kingdom, beads, amulets and finger rings were produced by a combination of modeling and molding techniques.
+In this period, sculptural detail was created using inlays of different colored faience or by scraping the body to reveal the white intermediate layer in relief.
 Moulding was first applied to faience manufacture in the Middle Kingdom by forming a model of an object, or employing a finished faience piece, impressing it in wet clay, and later by firing the clay to create a durable mold.
 The faience paste could then be pressed into the mold, and following drying, be re-worked through surface abrasion before firing.
 Moulds could facilitate mass production of faience objects such as amulets rings and inlays, as evidenced by the several thousand of small open face, earth-ware clay molds excavated at Tell el Amarna.
 The level of standardisation that use of moulds produced varied, with a compositional and morphological study of faience ushabtis suggested that mass-production is an oversimplification of a complex process that may more accurately described as batch-processing.